 Students with disabilities are supported through ACCESS accommodations including, but not limited to: sign language interpreters, note takers, alternative testing arrangements, specialized equipment and tutoring.

 Services are provided through ACCESS to students whose English is their second language and students who are academically disadvantaged with tutoring.

 ALL students requesting ACCESS accommodations/ support services MUST meet eligibility guidelines.
 ACCESS offices are located on every campus.
 For more information, contact your campus ACCESS office.

 OCC provides its growing number of international students with services at each campus location.
 International Student Advisors help students with admissions, orientation and immigration-related issues.
 Additionally, OCC offers courses

 and programs to help non-native speakers of English establish proficiency in English.
 Each campus has English as a Second Language (ESL) courses to help foreign-born, non-native speakers of English develop academic English skills.
 Group

 and individual tutoring is available for all students for whom English is not their first language.

 The five The five OCC campus libraries offer a wide variety of information resources and services to support and enhance learning across the College curriculum and beyond.

 Collections and Connections

-income to supplement College resources.
+reasonable and competitive prices.
 There is a bookstore located on each campus.
-The bookstore stocks required textbooks, supplies, paperback books, College insignia items and software.
-OCC Bookstores are happy to place special orders upon request.
-Used
+Each store stocks required textbooks, supplies, paperback books, College insignia items and software.
+The bookstores are happy to place special orders upon